Mamiololo01/Deploying_Microservices_with-Kubernetes/README.md

 For this reason, I will be deploying a t3.medium instance so that the installation and orcastration runs smoothly and as expected.
 When I tried running on a smaller instance the installation consistently failed.

+Make sure to select your own key-pair or create your own, enable a public-ip address, and configure your subnet and VPC correctly.
+Addtionally, MicroK8s requires at least 20Gbs of disc space, I pushed mine to the three-tier limit of 30 just to be safe.

+Additionally, you will need to configure your security groups for the following ports.
+Our goal is to make our cluster work first.
+We can always tighten it up before deploying to production later.

+Once our instance is created, we need to connect to it, begin updating our packages and install MicroK8s:

+Once in our shell, we need to update our packages and install microK8s.
+The “sudo snap install microk8s — classic” command does the following:

+sudo — runs the command with administrative privileges snap — snap packages are self-contained software that includes all dependencies install — the command used to install a snap package microk8s — the name of the snap package being installed — classic — an option that allows the package to access system resources and perform privilege operations, which makes it possible to install and run MicroK8s on the host operating system

+Next, we will change our permissions to allow user “ubuntu” to run administrative MicroK8 commands without having to use the ‘sudo’ command

+In order for the these effects to take place, we must exit and re-enter our shell by logging out and back into our instance via SSH.

+Step 2 — Setting up our IDE on our Instance for MicroK8s Once we log back in, we next need to continue our configuration of our Kubernetes environment

+First, let’s check to see if we have a valid configuration file.
+By default, MicroK8s does not install with one.
+We can check if this is our case by running the “kubectl config view” command:

+When I installed microK8s on my instance, I had no configuration file so I had to create one using the following commands:

+mkdir -p $HOME/.kube
+sudo cp -i /var/snap/microk8s/current/credentials/client.config $HOME/.kube/config #Creates a new configure file sudo chown $(id -u):$(id -g) $HOME/.kube/config
+These commands create the $HOME/.kube directory if it does not already exist, copy the MicroK8s configuration file to the $HOME/.kube/config file, and change the owner of the $HOME/.kube/config file to the current user.
+This allows you to use the kubectl command-line tool to interact with the MicroK8s cluster.

+The configuration file is needed for your cluster to properly connect to the API server.
+Without this file and the following configurations, when you try to deploy your cluster, the shell will return the following error:

+“Error: The connection to the server localhost:8080 was refused-did you specify the right host or port?”

+Once your ‘config’ file is created and in the correct directory, you can continue your configuration of your k8 environment

+Set your cluster name and connect to the correct URL for the Kubernetes API.
+Depending on when you are reading this article, the URL may have changed:

+kubectl config set-cluster my_web_server --server=https://127.0.0.1:16443 --insecure-skip-tls-verify=true
+Next, set a username and password.
+I used the user name ‘ubuntu’ and password of ‘123456789’.

+kubectl config set-credentials ubuntu --token=123456789 Next, name our context.
+I choose ‘first_context’.
+Addtionally, you need to set the cluster name and username that you used in the previous steps.

+kubectl config set-context first_context --cluster=my_web_server --user=ubuntu
+Next, we set our current working context to our context name from our previous steps.
+The context determines which cluster, user, and namespace are used for subsequent ‘kubectl’ commands which we will soon use to create our first cluster.

+kubectl config use-context first_context
+Step 3 — Deploying our Kubernetes Cluster
+Finally, we get to the fun part!
+Actually launching our cluster.
+In order to launch a cluster, Kubernetes needs a valid YAML file configured to specs.

+In a previous article, I launched a docker stack using a docker compose file.
+I have converted that docker YAML into a Kubernetes YAML which will launch the following service pods:

+10 Apache Web Servers
+1 Postgres Database
+1 Postgres Replica Database
+4 Redis Caching Databases
+Here is the docker compose YAML:

+You will need to create your own YAML file into your instance file system using VIM or Nano.

+Once your YAML file is created and saved in your instance, run the following command exchanging my filename for the one you chose:

+sudo kubectl apply -f mydeployment.yaml
+Lastly to validate that your cluster is running, you can run the following command: